SatelliteApplicationsCatapult/helm-charts/stable/ard-workflow/README.md

 By default, this Chart will deploy the following:

-- 3 x Sentinel-2 ARD workers that retrieve jobs from a Redis master
+- 3 x Sentinel-2 ARD workers that retrieve work items from a Redis Master
 - 1 x Jupyter Notebook (optional) with port 80 exposed on an external LoadBalancer (default)
 - All using Kubernetes Deployments